walles/headsetharry/README.md

 * Add pre-commit and pre-push hooks that verifies stuff
 * Add a license and put copyright headers in all files
 * Handle announcing in locales we don't have translations for.
+* Make sure people don't deselect all languages.
+* In the language selection activity, test-speak a language when it's chosen.
+Then, if that doesn't work, refer people to the system language settings or to Google Play Store for installing more engines / languages.